AswiniBevara/whitegoods_pipeline/Documentation/DeploymentGuide.md

 ### 4.2 ARM Template Deployment Using Azure CLI

-AAzure CLI is used to deploy your resources to Azure.
+Azure CLI is used to deploy your resources to Azure.
 The Resource Manager template you deploy, can either be a local file on your machine, or an external file that is in a repository like GitHub.

 Azure Cloud Shell is an interactive, browser-accessible shell for managing Azure resources.
 Cloud Shell enables access to a browser-based command-line experience built with Azure management tasks in mind.

 Deployment can proceed within the Azure Portal via Windows PowerShell.

-1. Download the master branch from the URL mentioned in section 3.1
+1. Clone the Master branch and save it locally, refer **section 4.1** of this document for Git hub URL

 2. Open Windows PowerShell and run the following command